buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## GUA-GUA preferred over IPv4-IPv4

-This is the current behaviour, and remains unaltered.
+This is the current behavior, and remains unaltered.
 The rationale is to promote use of IPv6 GUAs in dual-stack environments.

 ## GUA-GUA preferred over ULA-ULA

-This is the current behaviour, and remains unaltered for the general case.
+This is the current behavior, and remains unaltered for the general case.

 However, where a ULA prefix is determined to be local, and added as a known-local ULA prefix to a node's address selection policy table, communications to addresses in other known-local ULA prefixes will prefer ULA-ULA address pairs to GUA-GUA (matching label, higher precedence).